Small Business, Enterprise and Employment Act 2015

 Overview

-The Small Business, Enterprise and Employment Bill aimed to improve the financial landscape for small and medium-sized enterprises (SMEs) in the UK.
-Key aspects included increased transparency in credit scoring, stricter rules around late payments to suppliers, and better protection of retention monies in the construction industry.
+The Small Business, Enterprise and Employment Bill aimed to improve the business environment for small and medium-sized enterprises (SMEs) in the UK.
+Key aspects included promoting prompt payment of invoices, increasing transparency in credit scoring, and enhancing protection for retention monies in the construction industry.

 Description

-The act mandates that specified companies must report quarterly on late payments to suppliers.
-This includes lists of payments made over 30 days late, confirmation of interest paid (Bank of England base rate + 8% APR) for late payments, and details of payment plans for outstanding amounts.
-False reporting is a punishable offence.
+Companies were required to report quarterly on late payments to suppliers, including details of any interest paid (Bank of England base rate plus 8% APR) and payment plans for outstanding debts.
+False reporting became a punishable offense.

-The bill introduces a requirement for designated banks and credit reference agencies to provide SMEs with information about the criteria used to calculate their credit scores upon request.
-This aims to increase transparency and allow businesses to understand and potentially improve their scores.
+Designated banks and credit reference agencies were mandated to provide SMEs with information on how their credit scores were calculated upon request, promoting greater transparency and enabling SMEs to improve their creditworthiness.

 Government Spending